 When hosts are exposed to novel pathogens, with which they have not evolved, effects may be especially severe (McCallum 2012).
 The examples discussed above involve primarily situations where pathogens have recently arisen in the community or host.
-In most cases, such as avian malaria in Hawaii or chytrid fungus, the pathogen has been recently introduced from elsewhere, often by human intervention.
-In other cases, land use change, climate change or habitat destruction may bring highly susceptible hosts into contact with pathogens to which they previously have not been exposed.
+In most cases, such as avian malaria in Hawaii or chytrid fungus, the pathogen has been recently introduced from elsewhere, typically by human intervention (In Fig. 2, (g) highlights that Bd was most likely spread around the world anthropogenically via globalisation, such as in amphibian trade or on inadvertent stowaways).
+In other cases, land use change, climate change or habitat destruction may act as synergistic threats and can bring highly susceptible hosts into contact with pathogens to which they previously have not been exposed (In Fig. 2, (h) highlights the additive threat of global warming and habitat loss to frogs threatened by Bd).
 In rare cases, of which Tasmanian devil facial tumour is an example, the pathogen may be entirely novel, with no other cases known in any other species.
 When a novel pathogen first arrives, individual hosts will have no adaptive immunity, and at the population level, resistance or tolerance will not have evolved.

 When a novel pathogen is first introduced into a population or community, dynamics are usually epidemic.
-This means that there is a rapid increase in prevalence of the pathogen, obvious mortality amongst the hosts and spatial spread from the point of introduction.
+This means that there is a rapid increase in prevalence of the pathogen, obvious mortality among the hosts and spatial spread from the point of introduction.
 These are hallmarks of a pathogen impacting on a population (Preece et al. 2017).
 The effect of parasites and pathogens that are endemic in a population – that is, they are long established and relatively stable in the level of infection, are much harder to detect than those which are still increasing in prevalence or spatial spread.
 They may be a significant threatening process but their effects on population viability can be difficult to assess without experimental manipulation (Preece et al. 2017, Grogan et al. 2018).

 Anthropogenic changes that may lead to increased extinction risk from infectious disease